Nate Kaczor

-Nate Kaczor (born April 8, 1967) is an American football coach who is a special teams analyst at Kansas State.
+Nate Kaczor (born April 8, 1967) is an American football coach who is a special teams coordinator at Stanford.
 He previously served as the special teams coordinator for the Tennessee Titans, Tampa Bay Buccaneers, and Washington Commanders.

 Coaching career

 College

 Kaczor spent 17 years coaching in college and it all started at his alma mater Utah State.
 He played center for Utah State from 1987 to 1989.
 In 1991 he began his coaching career as an offensive assistant with them and was in that position until 1999.
 This was followed by four seasons as the offensive coordinator/quarterbacks coach at Nebraska-Kearney.
 After this he spent two years with Idaho as the teams co-offensive coordinator and tight ends coach.
 In 2006 he went to Louisiana-Monroe to be the team's tight ends coach.
 In 2007 he was promoted to the co-offensive coordinator.

 Jacksonville Jaguars

 Kaczor entered the NFL as an assistant special teams coach with the Jacksonville Jaguars from 2008 to 2011.